krb5/krb5/doc/rst_source/krb_admins/database/incr_db_prop.rst

 listed in the kadmind ACL file kadm5.acl, and given the **p** privilege (See :ref:`privileges_label`)

-On the slave KDC side, kpropd should be run.
+On the slave KDC side, :ref:`kpropd(8)` should be run.
 When incremental propagation is enabled, it will connect to the kadmind on the master KDC and start requesting updates.

 The normal kprop mechanism is disabled by the incremental propagation support.
 However, if the slave has been unable to fetch changes from